shimspedy/sengov/content/articles/t-mobile-free-tablet-ebt.md

 Participating in the ACP program allows eligible customers to receive a free tablet and phone.
 This initiative helps bridge the digital divide by providing essential tech devices to underserved communities.
 T-Mobile's commitment to promoting digital equality and supporting underserved communities is exemplified through their Free Phone & Tablet offer under the ACP.

-Seize this fantastic opportunity to get a free tablet from T-Mobile with your EBT card in 2024!
+Dont miss on this fantastic opportunity to get a free tablet from T-Mobile with your EBT card in 2024!